alper/nix-shorts/posts/working-with-nix-shells.md

 ### Expressions as arguments

 But instead of only top level attributes, you can also put entire expressions in the `-p` argument.
+This is more of an advanced use, but it's included here so that you've seen it once.

 For example, with the [easy-purescript-nix](https://github.com/justinwoo/easy-purescript-nix/) project:

 ```bash
 $ nix-shell \